Gab0/straintables/README.md

 $stdownload --organism "Saccharomyces cerevisiae" --max 10
 ```

-Please note that although the script `stdownload` contatins various methods to ensure the correct file names for downloaded genomes,
+Although the script `stdownload` contatins various methods to ensure the correct file names for downloaded genomes,
-it's recommended to check the folder after the process.
+it's recommended to check the folder after the process for weird names
+that would otherwise be shown on the resulting matrices.

 The user can manually add desired genomes and annotations, as explained in the next subsections: